 As the years pass, Mauer Park gained popularity by locals, and it attracts among the rest artists, musicians, and the homeless.
 The park, being one of the more popular destinations among the young locals, especially those from neighborhoods such as Prenzlauer Berg, attracts athletes, and circus jugglers, who come here for the semi-spontaneous summer nightlife.
 The also come for the Walpurgis Night celebrations, on April 30th of every year.

 Since 2004 a flea market has been going on right near the park.
 The park still contains about 30 meters of the Berlin Wall, which is used as a memorial for the time when the wall used to divide the city.
-It has become common for Graffiti artists to paint graffiti on the Wall, and repaint new artwork all the time.
+It has become common for Graffiti artists to paint graffiti on the wall, and repaint new artwork all the time.

 In the 19th century and into the first half of the 20th century, the park was used as the location for the old North train station.
 Following the building of the Berlin Wall in 1961, this station was closed once and for all.